joblet

 5. /opt/joblet/config/rnx-config.yml

-Job Management Commands
+Job Commands

-rnx job run
+rnx run

-Submits and executes a command or workflow on the target Joblet server instance.
+Execute a command on the Joblet server.

-rnx job run [parameters] <command> [arguments...]
+rnx run [flags] <command> [args...]

 --max-cpu Maximum CPU usage percentage (0-10000) 0 (unlimited)